akshatd/umich/a5/prob5_1.md

 - What is the smallest step you can use before you get underflow?

-  - The smallest step I can use is 1e-323, after that I get a "invalid value encountered in scalar divide" when the functions try to divide by the step size, and for step sized smaller than that, the output is nan
+  - The smallest step I can use is 1e-323, after that I get a "invalid value encountered in scalar divide" when the functions try to divide by the step size, and for step sizes smaller than that, the output is nan
   - The point at which different algorithms are affected by underflow are:
     - Forward difference: 1e-15
     - Central difference: 1e-15